jesiegel1/mbedtls/README.md

 key exchanges, 0-RTT and session tickets.
 The TLS 1.3 prototype is actively being worked on, see [issues](https://github.com/hannestschofenig/mbedtls/issues) and [pull requests](https://github.com/hannestschofenig/mbedtls/pulls), and major parts of it, such as the entire TLS 1.3 key schedule, have already been upstreamed to the `development` branch of Mbed TLS.
+We aim to have completed the upstreaming of client-only, ECDHE-only TLS 1.3 support to upstream Mbed TLS by the end of September 2021.

+TLS 1.3 support is enabled by default.
+Please try it out and let us know if you have any issues.
+As mentioned, it will accelerate the upstreaming process.

 ## Towards DTLS 1.3, QUIC, cTLS, and Post-Quantum Cryptography: A new Message Processing Stack (MPS)